paulosuzart/paulosuzart.github.io/_posts/2025-01-05-trying-zig-http-client-and-json-parser.md

 ## Bonus - Array slice manipulation

-If you have a rust Vector and want to group by something, you don't only this:
+If you have a rust Vector and want to group by something, you do only this:

 ```rust
     let mut language_groups: HashMap<String, Vec<String>> = HashMap::new();